Aleppo pepper, Pul Biber chili flakes, a specialty from Turkey

 Processing technology and mandatory ingredients

 Salt and vegetable oil are added to the Aleppo pepper during processing.
-They are an integral part and essential for the maturation of the taste and its consistency.
+They are an integral part and essential for the maturation of the taste and ist consistency.
 Since the chili is not entirely dried after harvest, it contains a high content of essential oils.
-Therefore it is mixed with salt and oil to preserve and intensify its flavor.
+Therefore it is mixed with salt and oil to preserve and intensify ist flavor.
 The salt also prevents clumping and extends the shelf life of the spice.

 Mixing took place over the centuries as it was the healthiest and most usable form of storing the product.